amandarizki/Building-an-ETL-Pipeline-Dekoruma-E-Commerce-Data/README.md

 End-to-end data pipeline project to extract e-commerce product data, perform cleaning and exploration with Pandas, and load the processed dataset into a PostgreSQL database for further analysis.

 ## Project Overview
-**Retail Scrape Explore Load** demonstrates an end-to-end data pipeline process, including:
+**ETL PIPELINE** demonstrates an end-to-end data pipeline process, including:
 - **Extract:** Web scraping product data from a retail (e-commerce) website using Python.
 - **Transform:** Cleaning, validating, and exploring the data with Pandas to ensure quality and consistency.
 - **Load:** Inserting the processed data into a PostgreSQL database for further analysis or reporting.